 This is because those dairy products do not have enough fat in them.
 Heavy cream butter is a fantastic texture and flavor due to its fat content.

 A lot of baking recipes call for unsalted butter.
 If that is what you want, just leave out the salt when making the butter.
+You can make butter recipes in small batches as well if you want to try different methods and tastes.

 Store your heavy cream butter in the refrigerator for up to 6 weeks.
 Or, place it in a freezer-safe container and freeze it for up to 3 months.